A devotion to transparency ensures that our retirement plan clients get service free of hidden agendas.

 The Highest Level of Fiduciary Responsibility

 The Retirement Plan Advisory Group at Brighton Jones maintains an ERISA 3(38) position across our entire investment lineup.
-Most others in the industry won’t take that level of fiduciary responsibility because they are afraid to take on the liability that comes along with it.
+Most retirement plan advisors won’t take that level of fiduciary responsibility because they are afraid to take on the liability that comes with it.
 At Brighton Jones, adopting a complete investment fiduciary stance aligns with the original principles on which we were founded.

 Our founders, Charles Brighton and Jon Jones, saw an opportunity to offer comprehensive advice across a client’s entire balance sheet and only receive compensation from our client.
 At the time, the financial advisory model was utterly broken—sales were paramount, not service.
-Far too many advisors pushed esoteric financial arrangements and limited investment options that would net them the highest commission, the best interests of their clients be damned.
+Far too many advisors pushed esoteric financial arrangements and limited investment options that would net them the highest commission.

 From day one, Brighton Jones has delivered objective, fee-only advice our clients deserve.
-While transparency in the financial industry has improved in the two decades since our founding, we’re still ahead of the curve with our relentless focus on the most underrated business model in the world: do the right thing for your client and they will appreciate it and tell their friends.
+While transparency in the financial industry has improved in the two decades since our founding, we’re still ahead of the curve with our relentless focus on the most underrated business model in the world: do the right thing for your client and they will appreciate it.

 How does this relate to investments?
 We practice what we preach: our clients receive the same services, solutions, and investment options as those we offer within our own company retirement plan.
 What we’ve come to expect in our plan is what we deliver to our clients—it’s as simple as that.

 This approach offers an added benefit: our own employees act as a feedback loop.
-More than 170 financial professionals participate in our 401(k) plan; if any of them spotted a feature that was not in their best interests, they would alert us to the problem!
+If any of them spotted a feature that was not in their best interests, they would alert us to the problem!
 A devotion to transparency and getting it right ensures that both our employees and our retirement plan clients get service free of hidden agendas.

 Nothing to Hide